Efamamo/flutter-2024-proj-votesphere/README.md

   - Update or delete polls based on user permissions.
   - View a list of polls within groups.
   - Cast a vote on polls.

+- **Feedback and Comment:**

+  - Users can provide input, suggestions, or complaints through a dedicated feedback form.
+  - Users can leave comments on polls
+  - Option to submit feedback and comments anonymously to encourage honest opinions.

 - **Frontend with Flutter:**